Air Diffusion of Essential Oils: Cats & Dogs:

 Your house stinks because you just cooked fish for dinner, you have trouble falling asleep at night, you're writing a blog or studying for exams and want to stay focussed.
 These are just a few reasons for diffusing essential oils and when you do, you should only do so for a short period of time, say 1 to 2 hours.

-None-the-less, if you are concerned about using essential oils in the presence of your pets, then my advice is - don't.
+Nonetheless, if you are concerned about using essential oils in the presence of your pets, then my advice is - don't.

 Cat Warning: Cats lack an enzyme in their liver to break down essential oils if they were to ingest oils.
 Because cats spend a great deal of time grooming and licking—no essential oil product should be applied to the skin or fir of a cat.
-The application of essential oils to a cat could cause a toxic reaction.

 Sharing Truths - Not Nonsense.